Frequently Asked Questions

 Q. Can you take additional courses?

 A. For 24 months following graduation you may take additional graduate business courses without an increase in your tuition (books and materials aren’t covered).
 Go to www.olin.wustl.edu/courses to see the wide variety of electives – updated each March and November – offered by Olin’s evening and full-time MBA programs.
+Enrollment is available on a space-available basis two weeks after the enrollment period opens.
 You also may enroll in other Washington University courses, but the tuition costs won’t be waived.

 Q. What additional courses are available for alumni?